The Layoff Guide

 • Social Security number

-• Driver's license or state ID
+• Minnesota driver's license or state ID

-• Employer details for the past 18 months
+• Employer information for every job in the past 18 months

 • Banking information for direct deposit